-Mt.
-Rokkō (六甲山) and Mt.
-Maya (摩耶山) are the two mountains northeast of Kobe City and are popular weekend getaway destinations for both locals and international travelers.
-The mountains aren’t your typical natural beauty, as they also display Japan’s best night city views.
-In summer, it is a great escape from the summer heat in big cities.
+Mount Rokkō (六甲山) and Mount Maya (摩耶山) are two mountains in Kobe City’s northeast, popular weekend getaway destinations for locals and international travellers alike.
+The mountains aren’t your typical natural beauty; they also offer Japan’s best city views at night.
+In summer, it is an excellent escape from the summer heat in big cities.
 On top of that, one of Japan’s top three hot spring towns, Arima Onsen (有馬温泉), is only 12 minutes away by ropeway from Mt.
-Rokkō!
+Rokko!

-Apart from all the attractions that entertain visitors looking to spend a day or two relaxing with good food, checking out farms or wild animals, or admiring the great scenery, there are also a few mountain trails that attract hikers who would like some challenges.
+Apart from all the attractions that entertain visitors looking to spend a day or two relaxing with good food, checking out farms or wild animals, or admiring the great scenery, there are also a few mountain trails that attract hikers seeking a challenge.

 - Explore the Mt.
 Rokkō and Mt.
 Maya With a Guide